terrytaylorbonn/terrytaylorbonn.github.io/pal copy.markdown

 <br>

-This section for the foreseeable future only covers Palantir Foundry. **Reorganized 26.0802**.

-This section provides what you need to learn (only with the help of an AI assistant) how to use Palantir Foundry:
-- A very logically structured set of the simplest step-by-step demos (with critical details).
+To train yourself how to use the Enterprise software Palantir Foundry, you need a very logically structured set of the simplest step-by-step demos (with critical details).
+Thats the (eventual) goal of this section "3c Enterprise" (WIP).
-- Gradually more complex demos (future)
-- Core concepts (future)

 <br>

 **TOC**:
-- **1 Concepts** (right now this is just a placeholder; the concepts section is always the last section to be completed; after I had enough experience I will know what to write).
-- **2 Getting started** (GS).
-I originally called this "quick start", but it kept growing in size.
-- **3 Advanced (with FDE)**.
-This will focus on partnering with FDE to cover 2 major topics areas
-  - Demos for topics in **Foundry certification exam guide for application developer**.
-  - Other demos for topics such as **managing Foundry environment, 24/7 operation, streams, deployments, packaging, sharing, etc** (I don't have a clear idea yet what the topics in this section would be).
+- 1 Concepts
+- 2 From PAL Foundry novice to App dev in 5 steps (WIP)

 <br>